LeoDog896/jsnow/README.md

 # jsnow

-A simple runner of JS that executes JS as you type
+A simple runner of JS that executes JS as you type.
+Located at https://leodog896.github.io/jsnow.

 ## How?